qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Use the :guilabel:`Shadow` menu for a user-defined :guilabel:`Drop shadow`.
 The drawing of the background is very variable.
-Choose between `Lowest label component`, `Text`, `Buffer` and `Background`.
+Choose between 'Lowest label component', 'Text', 'Buffer' and 'Background'.
 The :guilabel:`Offset` angle depends on the orientation of the label.
-If you choose the |checkbox| :guilabel:`Use global shadow` checkbox, then the zero point of the angle is always oriented to the north and doesn`t depend on the orientation of the label.
+If you choose the |checkbox| :guilabel:`Use global shadow` checkbox, then the zero point of the angle is always oriented to the north and doesn't depend on the orientation of the label.
 You can influence the appearance of the shadow with the :guilabel:`Blur radius`.
 The higher the number, the softer the shadows.
 The appearance of the drop shadow can also be altered by choosing a blend mode.